scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 the operating system scheduling other tasks than by Amdahl’s law).
 This implementation required little adjustment outside of minor API tweaks.

-In order to capitalize as much as possible on the amount of parallelism possible, the algorithm was re-implemented using Nvidia CUDA :cite:`Nickolls_2008`.
+In order to capitalize on the highly parallelizable nature of our multidimensional simulation, the algorithm was re-implemented using Nvidia CUDA :cite:`Nickolls_2008`.
 In order to make the implementation as easy to use as possible, and maintainable over the lifetime of ``WrightSim``, ``PyCUDA`` :cite:`Klockner_2012` was used to integrate the call to a CUDA kernel from within Python. ``PyCUDA`` allows the source code